IPCS INCHEM Home

 ACEPHATE ICSC: 0748

-The substance decomposes on heating producing toxic fumes including nitrogen oxides, phosphorous oxides and sulfur oxides.
+Decomposes on heating.
+This produces toxic fumes including nitrogen oxides, phosphorus oxides and sulfur oxides.

 Melting point: 92-93°C